Archetypes Mechanics Prompt Assembly Showcase Ecosystem Pitfalls Setup

 "command not found: brew" (Mac)

-You skipped the post-Homebrew eval commands in Step 2.
+You skipped the post-Homebrew eval commands.
 Scroll up in your Terminal — Homebrew printed the exact lines you need.
 Usually:

 (echo; echo 'eval "$(/opt/homebrew/bin/brew shellenv)"') >> ~/.zprofile